r5valkyrie/master_server/README.md

 ```

 **Important:** Discord configuration (bot token and channel IDs) is now managed through the admin panel at `/admin/discordConfig` and stored in the database.
 No environment variables are needed for Discord settings.

+**Important:** API keys are now managed exclusively through the admin panel at `/admin/apiKeys` and stored securely in the database with bcrypt hashing.
+Create, manage, and revoke API keys directly from the admin interface.
+No environment variable configuration is required.

 **Important Security Notes:**
 - **Never commit** the `.env` file, `auth.key`, `auth.key.pub`, or `auth.pem` to version control